Songs for My Mother

-Songs for My Mother is the fifth studio album released by Boyzone frontman and Irish singer/songwriter Ronan Keating.
-The album was released on 16 March 2009 on Polydor Records, and is his first album to be released since the reunion of Boyzone.

-The album was a commercial success, debuting at #4 on the Irish Albums Chart before peaking at #1 on its second week of release.
-It also peaked at #1 in Australia and the United Kingdom.
+Songs for My Mother is the fifth studio album by Irish singer Ronan Keating.
+It was released on 16 March 2009 on Polydor Records.
+Marking Keating's first album to be released since the reunion of Boyzone, the album was a commercial success, debuting at #4 on the Irish Albums Chart before peaking at #1 on its second week of release.
+It also peaked at number one in Australia and the United Kingdom.
 In New Zealand, the album debuted at number sixteen, jumping to number one the following week.
 The album spent three weeks at number one and was certified Platinum, selling over 15,000 copies.